Comic Book Binding Instructions & FAQ

-Note: We suggest SMYTH books to be rounded.
+Note: We insist SMYTH books be rounded.

-Rounded vs. Non-Rounded
+Rounded vs. Non-Rounded:

 Books are trimmed on the three exposed edges after being bound, and prior to rounding.
 This gives the books a clean, smooth edge.

 Note: How much is trimmed will depend on the size of the books.
-Not all comics are the same size, even within the same title.
+Not all comics are the same size, even within the same series.
 To estimate how much will be trimmed, put the books in order and find the smallest book.
 That is about the size all of the books will be at the end.

 Note: All three edges of the book must be trimmed, or none.